rorodata/careers/fullstack.md

 For simplicity, limit the implmentation only to the master branch.

-Make sure that you support pagination whereever the number of entries are more than 50.
+Make sure that you support pagination wherever the number of entries are more than 50.